-www.canadacollege.edu/A2B
+canadacollege.edu/university

-The A2B program provides program services and academic support for students exploring or pursuing majors offered at the University Center at Cañada College.
+The University Center provides program services and academic support for students exploring or pursuing majors offered at the University Center at Cañada College.

 NOTRE DAME DE NAMUR UNIVERSITY HUMAN SERVICES

 Bachelor of Science

 Students drawn to a degree in human services recognize the importance of people - working with them, serving them and meeting their needs.
 Our students come from a variety of backgrounds and seek to build upon their experience to prepare for or enhance careers in a variety of fields, including business, government, counseling/social work, health care, gerontology, community advocacy, law enforcement and employee relations.